Glenn Stok likes to cook healthy meals and experiment with creating tasty and nutritious recipes like this one.

-The filling for this sandwich is somewhere between scrambled eggs and a cheese omelet—hence, I call it a scrambled egg cheese omelet sandwich.
-(I have to admit that as an omelet it tends to fall apart, so perhaps it's closer to scrambled eggs.
-Either way, it's undeniably enjoyable to eat.)
+The filling for this sandwich is somewhere between scrambled eggs and a cheese omelet, so I call it a scrambled egg cheese omelet sandwich.

-The recipe is not only easy and quick, but you can easily vary the ingredients for variety.
+You can vary the ingredients for variety.
 Make the recipe your own and get creative.

 I like to include smoked Gouda cheese.
 That provides so much flavor that you don't need to add any other seasonings or spices.
 That's why this recipe is so simple to make.
 Feel free to experiment by adding some herbs that go well with eggs, such as parsley, oregano, dill, or thyme.